 Mode Sockets

-wode DIMM_A1 DIMM_A2 DIMM_B1 DIMM_B2
+Mode DIMM_A1 DIMM_A2 DIMM_B1 DIMM_B2

-Cinale Channel - - Populated -
+- - Populated -

 Single-Channel Populated - - -

 Dual-channel (1) Populated - Populated -

 Dual-channel (2) Populated Populated Populated Populated

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1 GB memory modules, the system may only recognize less than 3GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP/Vista 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you are using a Windows 32-bit version operating system (e.g. 32-bit Windows XP, 32-bit Vista) without the Physical Address Extension (PAE) support, the system will allocate a certain amount of memory space for system devices. - We recommend that you install only a maximum of 3GB system memory when using a Windows 32-bit version operating system without the PAE.
+The excess over 3GB of installed memory will not cause any problem; however, the system can not use this excess memory space and the system will display less than the total size of physical memory installed. - This motherboard does not support memory modules made up of 128 Mb chips.